-The mount for the web camera and IR sensor is designed so the camera gets a good view and the IR sensor is placed over the claws, which makes it easy to detect object.
+The bracket (Figure 24) is designed for the camera to get a good overview of the track.
+The IR sensor attached facing down, measuring in between the claws, which makes it easy to detect an object.
 The whole bracket itself is attached to the metal platform on top of the car, mounted by two screws indicated on the illustration.

+A bracket was designed for the batteries on the car.
+These are designed with holes to attach it to the car.
+There are also slots in place to be able to mount a lid on top of the batteries.
+See Figure 25 below for the design;